michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

 #### Make sure maven is properly configured
 Proceed with the following steps:

-- Create a new ```settings.xml''' file in the ```~/.m2''' directory, and edit it such that it looks like the following:
+- Create a new `settings.xml`file in the `~/.m2` directory, and edit it such that it looks like the following:

 ```
 <?xml version="1.0" encoding="UTF-8"?>